 - Just having security cameras visibly in place is often enough of a deterrent for thieves to move along, and if you have smart lights or sensors, these can be programmed to make it look like someone is home by activating them through motion or timing.
 Criminals are usually looking for easy targets and don’t want to deal with the risks of breaking into a well-protected home.

 - Secure Deliveries.
 With more people ordering online these days, the more ripe porches are for theft.
 If you have a Ring or other doorbell camera, you can easily monitor and record any suspicious activity on your doorstep and potentially dissuade them from stealing items or report them if it happens.
+If you have a Smart Garage opener, you can make use of Amazon Key, allowing Amazon drivers a one-time access to your garage to leave packages in your garage when you aren’t home.

 - Efficiencies.
 Having a smart thermostat, sprinkler system, or lighting setup means you have the option to turn things off when they aren’t needed (i.e., it’s raining and your sprinklers usually go off that night) EVEN when you aren’t at home.